yusufberkakcay52/yusufberkakcay52.github.io/projects/Curvature_Calculation.md

-This code evaluates Christoffel symbols, Riemann Tensor, Ricci tensor and Ricci scalar for a given metric.
-Specifically, we consider the metric of the 2 dimensional hyperbolic space and showed it has constant negative curvature.
+This code evaluates the Christoffel symbols, the Riemann tensor, the Ricci tensor, and the Ricci scalar for a given metric.
+Specifically, we consider the metric of the two-dimensional hyperbolic space and show that it has constant negative curvature.

  - [curvature_calculation.nb](../projects/code/curvature_calculation.nb)